marcello-calabrese/edatemplates/README.md

-# edatemplates
+# EDA - Exploratory Data Analysis Templates
-Exploratory Data Analysis standard templated in markdown and txt format
+Exploratory Data Analysis standard templates in markdown and txt format

+In this repository, I am sharing an EDA Exploratory Data Analysis template to use in data analytics and data science projects.